 - Use Alt Tags, Always

-Majority email clients would disable images; so, unless you utilize alt tags, your subscribers will only be able to see a blank box.
+Majority of email clients would disable images; so, unless you utilize alt tags, your subscribers will only be able to see a blank box.
 With the usage of alt tags, your subscribers will be able to see the text in the alt tag.

-- Refrain embedding videos and/of flash
+- Refrain from embedding videos and/or flash

 You should not include videos and/or flash directly into your emails.
 Most of the email clients would not support such codes and might spam or flag it.
 Instead, you can try to take a screenshot of the flash or video and embed that.
 Now, when they click on it, you can make the video/flash open in their browser.

 You should try to avoid GIFs unless completely required.
 The reason is that Outlook 2007 does not support animated GIFs even though most email clients do.
 Therefore, in case your GIFs are not supported, they are more likely to show only the first frame of your animation sequence.